 Because of the success of the project’s model and the important collaborative relationships built because of the project, the Texas Infertility Prevention Project (TIPP) continues.
 The TIPP is a partnership with DSHS and a variety of sentinel provider sites across the state.
 These providers are critical for carrying out the goals of the project.

 TIPP activities include identifying, screening, and treating women and men at high risk for chlamydia and gonorrhea infection; counseling infected and at-risk individuals on risk reduction safer sex practices; treating and counseling partners of infected individuals; and referring for other medical services as appropriate.
 In order for the screening sites to perform these services, TIPP provides the sites with screening supplies, laboratory services, medications for treatment, training, information, and other resources to enhance patient services.
 In exchange for these resources, the sentinel sites follow TIPP chlamydia/gonorrhea screening and treatment guidelines, and submit demographic and behavioral data that is used for local and statewide project planning.

-The TIPP screening sites include selected family planning clinics, maternity clinics, STD clinics and correctional facilities.
-Some of these sites have been collecting chlamydia data for the project since 1996.
+The TIPP screening sites include selected family planning clinics, maternity clinics, STD clinics, correctional facilities, and other essential community providers.
+Some of these sites have been collecting chlamydia and gonorrhea data for the project since 1996.
 Over the years, the number and variety of sites have increased.
 The highest chlamydia positivity rates both in Texas and nationally are generally found among STD clinics clients, followed by correctional facilities.
 Positivity rates vary across the state depending upon the geographic region and the type of service provider.
-Mirroring the national data trends, the highest chlamydia positivity rates are found among young women under the age of twenty.
+Mirroring the national trends, most reported chlamydia and gonorrhea infections occur among ages 15-24.

-For more information on Chlamydia and the Project:
+For more information on Chlamydia/Gonorrhea and the Project:

 For questions about the Texas Infertility Prevention Project please contact the HIV/STD TIPP.